opfietse/noordkaap2022/content/posts/day-5.en.md

 west.
 I didn’t ’t know how far I would get in the direction of the North Cape but my plan was to be there Very early in the morning.
 According to the Garmin I should be able to be there around 9 pm, that Made made decide to go for it and camp at Nordcapp Camping in Honnigsvåg, about 25 km from the North Cape.
-I quickly put up the tent, set the alarm at 2 am en went to sleep.
+I take the FV98, E6 and E69 to Honnigsvåg.
+I quickly put up the tent, set the alarm at 2 am and go to sleep.

 ![Snow](/images/noordkaap2022-06-20-06-sneeuw-r.jpg "Snow")
 ![Clouds](/images/noordkaap2022-06-20-07-wolk-2-r.jpg "Clouds")